openstack/nova/doc/source/admin/emulated-tpm.rst

 Configuring a flavor or image
 -----------------------------

-A vTPM can be requested on a server via :ref:`flavor extra_specs <vtpm-flavor>` or image metadata properties.
+A vTPM can be requested on a server via flavor extra specs or image metadata properties.
+There are two versions supported - 1.2 and 2.0 - and two models - TPM Interface Specification (TIS) and Command-Response Buffer (CRB).
+The CRB model is only supported with version 2.0.

 .. list-table::
    :header-rows: 1